hyperledger/web3j-gradle-plugin/README.md

 | `generatedFilesBaseDir` | `String`   | `$buildDir/generated/source/web3j` | Generated code output directory. |

-The `generatedPackageName` may contain a indexed value between curly brackets (`{0}`), allowing to format the generated values using the contract name.
+The `generatedPackageName` may contain a indexed value between curly brackets (`{0}`), allowing to format the generated value using the contract name.
 For convenience, when applied to a Java package name it will be converted to lower case.
-Note that this is not a Gradle variable and therefor should not be preceded by `$`.

 For instance, a `generatedPackageName` set to `${group}.{0}` in a project with group `com.mycompany`, a Solidity contract named `MyToken.sol` will be generated in the package `com.mycompany.mytoken`.
+Note that this is not a Gradle property and should not be preceded by `$`.

-Also, some default values contain the `$group` property, which corresponds to your project artifact group (e.g. `com.microsoft.cryptlet`).
+Also, the default value contains the `${group}` property, which corresponds to your project artifact group (e.g. `com.mycompany`).

 ## Source sets